Global evangelist and founder of Christ for all Nations (CfaN)...

 Q: It seems like Premier always has a financial target.
 Why is that?

-PK: The reality is that it costs Premier over £470,000 a month to run its ministry.
+PK: The reality is that it costs Premier over £720,000 a month to run its ministry.
 The majority of this cost being our National Digital Licence fee and staff costs.
-Although we broadcast to nearly 500,000 regular listeners, only a small percentage of our audience financially support our work.
-The challenge for us is to help Christians understand just how vital their support is for Premier to fulfill its ministry, especially as the current economic climate is putting a strain on our income.
+Although we broadcast to over 1 million regular listeners, only a small percentage of our audience financially support our work.
+The challenge for us is to help Christians understand just how vital their support is for Premier to fulfil its ministry, especially as the current economic climate is putting a strain on our income.
 We communicate this ongoing need by highlighting our financial target or shortfall.

 Q: Why don't you save costs by cutting back on some of the things you do such as events?

-PK: Premier events help raise awareness of our work and increases listenership.
+PK: Premier have cut all live events in 2020 and for the foreseeable future due to the Coronavirus pandemic.
+We have moved to online events and webinars to inform, encourage and resource churches, charities and individuals.
+That said, we hope to revert to live events in the future as these help raise awareness of our work and increases listenership.
 It also gives Christians around the country an opportunity to meet with Premier presenters – as we take our broadcast to various regions.

 Q: Why do you spend money on campaigns?

 PK: Christians are called to be active in the public square, especially when we see injustice.
-By God's grace we are able to influence communities and government to make a change in our nation.
-We are especially grateful for the impact we've made through our recent Safetynet campaign, where in October 4 out of 6 key Internet Service Providers will give you the option to block pornography at source.
+By God's grace, we are able to influence communities and government to make a change in our nation.
+Past campaigns such as the Safetynet initiative, helped push most Internet Service Providers to give customers the option to block pornography at source.
 Our audience is highly appreciative of the campaigns we run as it gives them an opportunity to voice their concerns on important issues.
 We will continue to improve our delivery of events and campaigns, as we believe that this is part of the ministry to which Premier has been called.

 "...And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?"
 Romans 10:14 (NIV)